-Every year, more Gardena residents install rooftop solar panels to lower their carbon footprint and add value to their property.
-Going solar can help cut your utility bills and lower your environmental impact.
+Every year, more Gardena residents turn to rooftop solar panels to provide a dependable source of power and lower their carbon footprint.
+Going solar can help cut your utility bills and shrink your environmental impact.
 But you'll want to find a trustworthy installation company first.
-That’s why, after reviewing and analyzing providers, we put together a guide to the most trusted solar companies in Gardena.
-These providers have a reputation for excellent service.
+Luckily, we've done the research and created a guide to the best and most reliable solar installation companies in Gardena.

 Clear pricing policy